kartik-v/bootstrap-fileinput/README.md

 - `{n}`: the number of files selected.

 ### msgFoldersNotAllowed
-_string_ the progress message displayed in caption window when multiple (more than one) files are selected.
-Defaults to `{n} files selected`.
-The following variables will be replaced:
+_string_ he message displayed when a folder has been dragged to the drop zone.
+Defaults to `Drag & drop files only! {n} folder(s) dropped were skipped.`.
+The following variables will be replaced The following variables will be replaced:

-- `{n}`: the number of files selected.
+- `{n}`: the number of folders dropped.

 ### progressClass
 _string_ the upload progress bar CSS class to be applied when AJAX upload is in process (applicable only for ajax uploads).
 Defaults to `progress-bar progress-bar-success progress-bar-striped active`.